-For his 55th birthday, Queen Elizabeth II has given Prince Edward a brand new title, but what does it mean for the rest of the family?
+For his 55th birthday, in 2019, Queen Elizabeth II gave Prince Edward a brand new title, but what does it mean for the rest of the family?

 Up until now Edward, and his wife Sophie, have been known as the Earl and Countess of Wessex, but from now on when carrying out royal engagements in Scotland, the pair shall be known as The Earl and Countess of Forfar - a nod to the Queen Mother’s heritage.